opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 #### Complex data type support
 With these latest upgrades, customers have the ability to perform complex data transformations at *search time* rather than *index time*.
 The existing PPL function set works well for primitive data types (e.g., strings, numbers, timestamps).
 We increase the support to cover complex data types with multi-value statistics aggregation functions `(list, values)`.
 The  `list` and `values` functions collect multiple values into structured arrays during aggregation operations with `list` preserving duplicates while `values `return unique values.
 The `mvjoin` function combines multi-value fields into single strings using specified delimiters, enabling array manipulation within queries.

-Example for using `values`:
+The following example analyze the User journey while they navigate across pages, and identifying common navigation patterns using `values` function:

 ```
-# Analyze the User journey while they navigate across pages,
-# and Identifying common navigation patterns.
 PPL> source=user_activity
     | stats
         values(page_url) as navigation_path,